-Earlier in this section, I show (i) the existence of a strong correlation between trade and different measures of skill requirements and (ii) an increment of the monthly imports, the demand of jobs with higher payment and the requirements for IT skills, as well as a decline in the postings targeting manufacturing skills after the shock.
+Earlier in this section, I show (i) the existence of a strong correlation between trade and different measures of skill requirements and (ii) an increase in monthly imports, in the demand for jobs with higher payment and in the requirements for IT skills, as well as a decline in the postings targeting manufacturing skills after the shock.
 In order to establish a link between changes in trade after the shock and changes in skill requirements, I first group firms based on the change in log imports and log exports per worker between 2014 and 2015.
 I then show how labor demand in 2015 is distributed among these groups of firms.

 Results are reported in table 3.

-Firms in the second and third quartiles posted a greater number of job advertisements in 2015.
-The greater the increase in imports after the exchange rate shock, the lower the average routine intensity indicator of the jobs that are posted.
-This is valid for the first three quartiles, but not for the last quartile.
-Changes in imports do not seem to have an impact on labor demand instead.
-Manufacturing skills are strongly negative correlated with the change in imports, while IT skills positively correlate with this change.
-The first-fourth
+Firms in the second and third quartiles in both panels A and B posted a greater number of job advertisements in 2015.
+Panel A shows that the greater the increase in imports after the exchange rate shock, the lower the average routine intensity indicator of the jobs that are posted.
+This is valid for the first three quartiles,